LibreHealthIO/lh-ehr/modules/html2pdf/html2pdf_mod_docs/README_libreehr.txt

 10. Removed examples directory from the TCPDF package.

-At this point the HTML2PDF(version 4.5.0) with TCPDF(version 6.2.12) and FPDI(version 1.6.1) is installed and working.
+At this point the HTML2PDF(version 4.5.1) with TCPDF(version 6.2.12) and FPDI(version 1.6.1) tested well.
+Further modifications included:
+1. restoring the html2pdf_mod_docs directory.
+2. updating this and other readme files.
+3. updating attestation in main project.
+4. and removing TESTS, unused fonts, version control files, unneeded htaccess files, news releases etc...

+To add additional fonts or to reference additional resources, documentation or project news, please refer to the main html2pdf project listed above.